fspmarshall/bbmt-blog/episodes/episode-1.md

 The general definition of a hashing function is a function which produces a fixed-size output for an arbitrary sized input.
-A simple example of this property would be a function which divides any whole number by 2 and returns the remainder of the devision.
+A simple example of this property would be a function which divides any whole number by 2 and returns the remainder of the division.
 The output of this function would always be either 0 or 1, regardless of the size of the input number.
 The output of this function is also *deterministic*, meaning that it will always produce the same output for a given input.